Environmental Policy

 2. Where our suppliers are not as environmentally friendly as we would wish, we either find alternative suppliers or push them to change their methods/sources;

-3. We have signed up to Greenpeace's Forest Friendly 500 Pledge (part of the Kleercut Campaign) - perhaps you can sign up other businesses??
-Find out how by clicking here;
+3. We signed up to Greenpeace's successful Forest Friendly 500 Pledge (part of the Kleercut Campaign) - and we were

 4. We try to operate as near to a paper-free office as we can, using electronic communication wherever possible, and we do not produce paper catalogues, preferring